Higher Education Placement Visits

 - To negotiate on behalf of the student with the placement organisation if the expected opportunities are not being provided or if any other problems have occurred.
 Many students lack the confidence to embark on such negotiations without back-up from the university and the visit offers a good opportunity for the placement organisation to assess how they are dealing with the student.

 - To ensure that the student does not feel isolated on placement and make them feel they are still a part of the university.

 - To ensure that the institute is exercising its duty of care by seeing that the student is working in a safe environment and has been given all necessary health and safety training and information.

 - To negotiate with the placement organisation for further students to be placed in subsequent years.

-Placement hours must be complete by the end of the programme and students must have had visits in order to complete not only the module but the Foundation Degree, therefore it is imperative that students keep up to date with this and communicate with the Placement Co-ordinators.
+Placement hours must be complete by the end of the programme and students must have had visits in order to complete not only the module but the Foundation Degree, therefore it is imperative that students keep up to date with this and communicate with the HE Placement team.

 IT IS YOUR RESPONSIBILITY TO ENSURE YOU HAVE COMPLETED ENOUGH HOURS TO MEET YOUR PROGRAMMES ASSESSMENT REQUIREMENTS.